🧬

 Common inquiries about the breed

-Yes, they are generally affectionate and playful with children, provided they are socialized early.
+Yes, they are generally affectionate and loyal, though they require active engagement.

-Regular brushing is essential to prevent matting, and professional trimming is recommended to maintain the breed standard.
+Regular brushing is necessary to prevent matting, and professional trimming is recommended for show dogs.

 View Official FCI Standard